 Exit Escape Room Adventures is a family establishment consisting of a Mother, Son and Daughter.
-After the we did our first escape room we fell in love and decided to open our own escape room.
+After we did our first escape room, we fell in love and decided to open our own!
 We started designing our rooms a year prior and have spent hours upon hours designing every detail of our rooms.
 We hope that we can bring an adventure to everyone!

 See the article written about us by the Modesto Bee Below

 Making your escape is all in fun at new Modesto business

 Getting locked in a room for an hour might, at first glance, be something you don’t want to pay to do.
 When the room in question is a saloon, that makes the idea markedly better.
 And when what you’re doing in that hour is looking for thousands of dollars of ill-gotten gains from an illicit poker game, well, I’m all for it.

 That’s the premise behind Exit Escape Room Adventures, the newest escape room business in Modesto.
 It opened on St. Patrick’s Day on Coffee Road.

 Phillip Green, the owner, started as a fan